Houston Motorcycle Accident Lawyers

 Defective Equipment

 Faulty equipment can also cause motorcycle crashes.
 While most people like to believe that they are purchasing a 100% safe and tested vehicle, the truth is that some parts and pieces could be defective.
-This could be a design that was defective from the inception or could even be a product that was designed safe but manufactured poorly (for example, being built with low-quality materials).
+This could be a design that was defective from the inception or could even be a product that was designed safely but manufactured poorly (for example, being built with low-quality materials).
 Should this occur, it could cause the motorcycle to "wobble" at high speeds or fail entirely.
 Some motorcycles are not equipped with an anti-lock braking system (ABS) that allows for emergency braking, and a lack of ABS has been proven to cause accidents.

 Common Injuries Sustained in Houston Motorcycle Accidents